Have Questions?

 413-758-4050 x680

-Cornerstone Recovery is 10.7 miles from East Brookfield, Massachusetts
+Cornerstone Recovery is 10.7 miles from East Brookfield, MA

-Cornerstone Recovery has made a name for itself by dedicating its addiction services to the individuals who struggle with substance abuse disorders in the East Brookfield area.
+Cornerstone Recovery has made a name for itself by dedicating its addiction services to the individuals who struggle with substance abuse disorders in the East Brookfield, Massachusetts area.

 Services are provided on an individualized basis to make sure people find full recovery in the long term.
 Cornerstone Recovery also specializes in group therapy, individual psychotherapy, relapse prevention, cognitive/behavior therapy, dialectical behavior therapy, matrix model, and others - as well as many other treatment methods such as programs for the hearing impaired, clients referred from the court/judicial system, substance abuse education, persons with post-traumatic stress disorder, co-occurring mental and substance abuse disorders, clients with HIV/AIDS, and more.